Employment - Frequently Asked Questions

 What positions are available?

-The following positions become available for the operational season (mid-October to late April):
+The following positions are available for the operational season (mid-December to early April):

 - Lodge Managers

 - Lodge Attendants/Cleaners

 For most of our positions you will need to be available to work for the full season.
 We employ team members to start in mid December and the season comes to a close in early April.

 All rates of pay are competitive.
 Guides, lodge staff and coach drivers are paid on a daily rate.